DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 - _Principal Programs_ are used to organize and create  `principal` Value Stores, namely to create new Cards, and
 - _Promotional Programs_ are used to create `attached` Value Stores which can be added to existing cards and provide some additional promotional value to the card holder subject to more restrictive conditions.

-Note that since Cards need to have at least one Value Store, i.e. the principal Value Store, Cards are connected to Programs through their Value Stores and cannot exist in isolation.
-Therefore, in order to create a Card, you need at least one Principal Program to create the Principal Value Stores of your Cards (which happens automatically at the time of Card creation).
+Since Cards need to have at least one Value Store, i.e. the principal Value Store, Cards are also connected to Programs through their Value Stores and cannot exist in isolation.
+Therefore, in order to create a Card, you need at least one Principal Program to create the Principal Value Stores for your Cards.
+Note that the Principal Value Store is created automatically at the time of Card creation and you do not need to explicitly do this, but you have to provide the `programId` when creating a new Card.

 Since Lightrail does not handle currency exchange, as a general integrity constraint, it expects all the Value Stores in a Card to have the same currency, i.e. derive from Programs with the same currency.
 For example, if you create a Card with the principal Value Store in CAD, all subsequent attached promotions must derive from CAD Programs.